- Waiting for Santa Claus

 - Dear Friends

-I will be in touch next month.
-Cheers!
+Merry Christmas to all!
+I'll be in touch next month.

 - Thomas Petty, MD